kraktus/cargo-extern-fn/README.md

 # cargo-extern-fn

 A cargo subcommand used to convert rust crate into a set of extern-fns suitable for [cbindgen](https://github.com/eqrion/cbindgen).
+Use the `/// extern_fn_skip` like an attribute to skip items.

 ## Installation